VCityTeam/3DUSE/doc/HowTo/HowTo_CreateTiles.md

 ![Tools Menu](./images/HowToCreateTiles2.png)

-Step 3: Set the different parameter present in the window.
+Step 3: Set the folder containing all gml to Tiles in "CityGML data path" and set the output path to get your beautiful Tiles.

 # Tiling Window Parameters
 - CityGML data path : The root folder containing all the gml files use for the tiling.